djoshea/sphinxcontrib-matlabdomain/autoanysrc/README.rst

 target documentation project without auto generation definitions and signatures.

-Bun it simple and clean to make documentation for API and store documentation strings in the source code.
+But it simple and clean to make documentation for API and store documentation strings in the source code.

 Install